PaulSlocum/marble-craze/readme.md

 ## License

 ©2002-2018 Paul Slocum, All rights reserved.
 Source, binary, and other files provided for personal use only.
-Will likely eventually switch to an MIT license but I've had too many problems with people selling poor quality cartridges on ebay.
+Will likely eventually switch to an MIT license but I've had problems with people selling poor quality cartridges on ebay.